Airbus A330neo: Studies

 At the Boeing 787 launch in 2004, Airbus' initial response was an improved A330.
 After negative feedback from airlines and lessors, the A350 XWB became a new design in 2006.
-After the A320neo launch in December 2010 and its commercial success, the largest airline of Malaysia – an all-Airbus operator – AirAsia asked Airbus to re-engine the A330.
+After the A320neo launch in December 2010 and its commercial success, the largest airline of Malaysia, AirAsia – an all-Airbus operator – asked Airbus to re-engine the A330.
 New engines like the GEnx or Rolls-Royce Trent 1000 developed for the 787 could offer a 12%–15% fuel burn improvement, and sharklets at least 2%.

 Airbus sales chief John Leahy's argument was that the lower purchase price of an A330 even without new engines make the economics of buying an A330 competitive at midrange routes with that of the Boeing 787.
 An A330neo would accelerate the demise of the similarly sized A350-800.
 Airbus also considered re-engining the A380 but was wary of having two major modification programs simultaneously.

 In March 2014, Delta Air Lines expressed an interest in the A330neo to replace its ageing, 20+-year-old Boeing 767-300ER jets.
 In the 250-300-seat market, CIT Group believed an A330neo enables profitability on shorter ranges where the longer-range A350 and Boeing 787 are not optimised.
 CIT said that the A350-800 was not as efficient as it would like, and Air Lease Corp. added that the company did not consider it reasonable to take the A350-800 and A330neo as they saw no sustainable coexistence of the two aircraft.

 AirAsia X ended flights to London and Paris from Kuala Lumpur in 2012 because their Airbus A340s were not fuel-efficient enough and would try again with A330s.
-As Airbus gradually increased output of the new A350, prolonging the production run of the A330 could help to maintain profitability.
+As Airbus gradually increased the output of the new A350, prolonging the production run of the A330 could help to maintain profitability.
 After Emirates cancelled 70 orders for the A350, Airbus said it continued to work on re-engining the smaller A330.